-But you don’t necessarily have to wait for symptoms or a blood test to get treated for possible Lyme infection.
-In fact, many doctors say that you shouldn’t wait at all.
+However, if you have a suspicion that you have contracted Lyme disease, do not wait for the onset of additional symptoms.
+In fact, many doctors say that you should not wait at all.
 “The sooner you get treatment the better, especially for the elderly or those with weak immune systems,” says Orly Avitzur, M.D., Consumer Reports’ medical director.
 “Without antibiotics, the bacteria that causes Lyme can spread to your muscles, joints, heart, and brain.”

-Some doctors may prescribe a different antibiotic, such as amoxicillin; but that approach has not been scientifically tested, and it’s unclear if or how well it works.
+Some doctors may alternatively prescribe a different antibiotic, such as amoxicillin.
+However, that approach has not been scientifically tested and is unclear if or how well it works.

-Another option (especially for people heading off on a sun-filled vacation) is to skip doxycycline until it’s absolutely needed.
-Avitzur says this watch-and-wait approach should be done in consultation with your doctor: Have a blood test to check for antibodies after a few weeks have passed, and take doxycycline if the blood test is positive or as soon as any symptoms emerge.
+Another option (especially for those planning a sun-filled vacation) is to skip doxycycline until necessary.
+Avitzur says this watch-and-wait approach should be done in consultation with your doctor: have a blood test to check for antibodies after a few weeks have passed, and take doxycycline if the blood test is positive or as soon as any symptoms emerge.

 Integrative Lyme Disease Treatment with The LaCava Center

 At the LaCava Center for Integrative Medicine, our doctors have noticed Lyme to be a smart and debilitating disease.
 We are known for successfully treating Lyme disease through integrative medicine.